Talking Training with the Cloudshed TeamMarch 5, 2020

 Training is crucial in the world of Google products.
 But when, and at what size should a company or organisation decide that training is right for them?
 “Even with a small business, it's good to have that guide, that champion that’s really going to drive change, and people will go to that person,” says Jordan.
 “So, for a small business, that’s fine.
 Meanwhile, for a larger organisation, you may get better results with a full team working on it.
 It’s good to spread these people across the business, allowing employees to ask questions and allowing us the opportunity to get some real feedback,” she adds.

 What drives companies to Google?
 According to Jordan, it may be because of a personnel change, where a senior member of staff may have seen the real value of Google.
 In other cases, it may be a focus on cutting costs, or even a focus on carbon footprint reduction.
 Of course, collaboration and remote working are also driving factors behind the widespread success of Google products.
 Lauren adds that cyber-security is another huge benefit, citing an example of a client who had lost all of their data in a hacking attack.

 Internal communications is becoming a key differentiator for many of the businesses that Damson Cloud and Cloudshed tend to work with.
-They want to effectively communicate their culture and what kind of organisation they want to be – and tools such as G Suite and Happeo are allowing these companies to lead the way in doing that.
+They want to effectively communicate their culture and what kind of organisation they want to be - and tools such as Google Workspace (formerly G Suite) and Happeo are allowing these companies to lead the way in doing that.
 Whilst Cloudshed do work with a range of Google Partners, they do have a special focus on their work with individual clients.
 Their work has taken them all over, from New York and Mumbai to the cities of Belfast and Dublin.
 Keen travellers, the team at Cloudshed are eager to see where their work takes them next.